 What You Do:

-- Start by doing a Google image search for “Vancouver.”
+- Start by doing an image search with your child on the internet of the location of this year's Olympics.
 Select a few images that you like, then print them out using your color printer.
 If you like, you can choose to draw the images using colored pencils, markers, or crayons instead.

-- Once you have your images, it's time to make your postcard.
-Arrange the images in creatively on top of the piece of card stock paper.
+- Once you have your images, it's time to make the postcard.
+Encourage your kids to creatively arrange the images on top of the piece of cardstock paper.
 Make a note of how much space you have, and what parts of the images you'd like overlapping the others.
 You'll probably want to cut around important figures or images so that you can glue those on top.

 - After 15-20 minutes, remove the book.
-Using scissors, trim the edges of the pasted images so that none hang over the edge of the card.
+Have her use the scissors to trim the edges of the pasted images so that none hang over the edge of the card.
 It should look like a beautiful postcard!

 - Now it's time to write!
-Try to imagine that you are an Olympic athlete writing home from Vancouver.
-What would you be feeling, thinking, seeing, and doing?
-Write a postcard to your parents or a friend as if you were an Olympic athlete, address it, and put it in the mail.
-The recipient will be so surprised to see a beautiful postcard all the way from Canada!
+Have your kid try to imagine that she is an Olympic athlete writing home from the Games.
+Ask her: What would you be feeling, thinking, seeing, and doing?
+Once she's done, have her address it and put it in the mail.
+The recipient will be so surprised to see a beautiful postcard all the way from the Olympic Village!